 In Kingston, the local workers who knew best how to work with stone were those who had just finished the Rideau Canal.
 The new pen, destined to be still in use in the twenty first century, wasn’t the only lucrative construction contract in those days in Kingston.
 Fort Henry, which commands the city’s entrance heights was — is — an imposing fortification.
 Some of the last Martello Towers ever built are in Kingston.
 It was a bit late for these defensive forts when they went up — another example of the military preparing for its last war — but they still stand tall for tourists.
 These were massive works of construction and times were good in Kingston, which in another half-dozen years would be the first capital of what would become Canada and where the young John Alexander Macdonald was entering upon a legal career, his thought not yet turned to politics.
 It was a bonanza for stone workers.
 Good times would come again for their descendants in the 1860s with work on Parliament buildings for the new country then being born.
 In the meantime they built many great houses along the Rideau corridor between the first Canadian capital (Kingston 1841) to the one we have now (Ottawa 1867), including the official residences on Sussex Drive for prime minister and governor general.

 Many of the stone workers were among or had been trained by those who came to work on the canal in 1826.
 There were two companies of Royal Sappers and Miners recruited to assist Lt.
 Col. John By (right) in his great task, a complement of a hundred and sixty two men.
-Fifty seven were lost to accident, disease and desertion.
-Seventy one of those remaining accepted hundred acre grants of land and settled along the corridor of the canal, planting outposts of settlement where none existed.
+Fifty seven were lost to accident, disease and desertion through the six years of construction.
+When the work was finished, seventy one of those remaining accepted hundred acre grants of land and settled along the corridor of the canal, planting outposts of settlement where none existed.
 And then there were the lucky few who got the land and a job as well.
 But few were as fortunate as William (Pammy) Fleming, who got all of that and the lady too.

 Everything Jim Simmons owned was sold after he was killed in a blasting accident on the canal at Newboro in 1830.
 His wardrobe and kit and ‘necessaries’ went to provide some relief to his family.
 Pammy, who had been a friend and fellow bricklayer among the sappers, bought a pair of regimental trousers for twelve shillings.
 Elizabeth Simmons, mother of a girl and seven-year old Jim Jr., received thirteen pounds, eight shillings, ninepence.
 Not a fortune but a tidy sum and with a widow’s pension from the military Elizabeth could bide her time.
 There was no shortage of suitors.
 There were many more men than women in Upper Canada.
 Women could choose.
 She waited two years, until it was sure that the colonel would give Pammy the job at Chaffey’s Lock.
 He wasn’t a big man, just five and a half feet tall, but strong.
 (It wasn’t a time of tall men, then or for a long time after.
 The mean height of a company of British soldiers en route to India in 1865 was 5’5.
 Winston Churchill, who was almost a teenager when Pammy died in 1887, was well short of 5’7.)
 He hadn’t been a non-com.
 Sergeants and corporals were getting preference for canal jobs.
 But Pammy was made an acting corporal before discharge.
 And she knew he had one of the essential requirements.
 Pammy could read and he could write, one of the few who could.